 The example given by the equation (1) is an autonomous dynamical system: in fact, the equality (1) itself remains the same.
-The specification of the operations that affect the value of the variable $\chi{n-1}$ to lead to its next value $\chi_n$ , is always the same, regardless that the values of $\chi{n-1}$ and of $\chi_n$ may change with the time n.
+The specification of the operations that affect the value of the variable of $x_n$ may change with the time n.

-The trajectory or orbit for each initial state is defined as the sequence of consecutive states xn of the system starting in the initial state $\chi_0$ .
-This definition holds for the so called discrete-time dynamical systems, since the instants ..., n - 1, n, n + 1, ... are computed only with values in the set of integer numbers.
+$x{n-1}$ to lead to its next value $x_n$ , is always the same, regardless that the values of $x{n-1}$ and of the system starting in the initial state $x_0$ .
+This definition holds for the so called "discrete-time dynamical systems", since the instants ..., n - 1, n, n + 1, ... are computed only with values in the set of integer numbers.
 Therefore, the trajectories are not necessarily curves, but sequences of values of the variables, and these values are not necessarily numbers, but may be other kind of mathematical, non numerically defined objects.
 Even in the most abstract cases, the states or values of the variables are called points.
 But usually, they are not literally points, in any geometrical sense nor values in any numerical sense.